Written by: MediHealth PRO Editorial Team

 - Increased risk of anxiety or oppositional behaviors

-However, early structure and guidance can reduce these risks.
-When parents understand the “why” behind behaviors, they respond with calm strategies instead of frustration.
+However, early structure and consistent guidance can significantly reduce these risks.
+When parents understand the “why” behind behaviors, they are more likely to respond with calm, effective strategies instead of frustration.

 Recognizing Early Signs of ADHD in Toddlers